sgtpep/pmenu/README.md

     optional arguments:
+      -h, --help            show this help message and exit -c COMMAND, --command COMMAND
+                            populate menu items from the shell command output ({}
-      -h, --help            show this help message and exit -n NAME, --name NAME  name of the usage cache
+                            will be replaced by the input text) -n NAME, --name NAME  name of the usage cache
       -p PROMPT, --prompt PROMPT
                             prompt text